Zurc/lasaldelavida/episodio5-learning.md

 there we have the property `tooltipTemplateDirectiveInstances` that we are using in our directive

-we have a method `getTooltipTemplateForColumn` where we pass the column as a param
+we have a method `getTooltipTemplateForColumn` where we get a matching template for a column we pass as a param